ChilliCream/website/website/blog/2019-08-12-hot-chocolate-10.0.0.md

 ## Filters

-So, while we focused a lot on the server implementation we also added some nice features to the GraphQL core.
+So, while we focused a lot on the server implementation, we also added some nice features to the GraphQL core.
 The main feature we added here is the new filter API.

-Filters let you query your backend with a powerfoul query input type that translates into native databse queries.
+Filters let you query your backend with a powerful query input type that translates into native database queries.

 ```graphql
 {